Is American Airlines better than Delta & United? Some argue yes, many argue no, so here are my thoughts on this ongoing debate.

 American has been investing in its domestic fleet, adding power points to seats and bigger overhead bins.
-Their high speed internet is also improving.
-AAdvantage has been devalued, but so have most competitor frequent flyer programs.
+Their high-speed internet is also improving.
+AAdvantage has been devalued, but so have most competitors frequent flyer programs.

 Delta has also been ‘densifying’ their fleet (more seats in the same amount of space) and a number of American’s products are actually superior over competitor airlines.

 AA Business & First Can Be Better Then Competitor Airlines

 While many argue that it’s not worth paying more to fly America, their Business Class seats, their B/E Aerospace Super Diamond seats, are usually better than United’s and Delta’s.
 With the exception of the new Delta One Suites, the current standard American B/E Aerospace Super Diamond seat is far superior.

 United’s new Polaris is good and offers direct aisle access, but the new United seat is not as comfortable or spacious as American’s Super Diamond seat, nor has it been completely rolled out yet.

 Delta’s SkyClubs are marginally better than United Clubs and American’s Admirals Clubs, Flagship lounges and United’s Polaris lounges are better than SkyClubs.

 BUT if you’re flying out of New York JFK, Chicago O’Hare, Miami, Dallas, and Los Angeles, American has opened some great Flagship lounges which makes them a great choice.

 The Polaris lounges are better than the AA Flagship lounges but American’s Flagship lounges are open to many more guests.
 International Business Class passengers as well as also mid-tier elites flying internationally in coach and Oneworld partner mid-tier elites (and American’s own ConciergeKey members) flying domestically.